Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--algorithms.md

 +++ https://www.geeksforgeeks.org/courses/data-structures-and-algorithms-in-javascript
 [ ] adhoc questions on the application of Array, Stack, Queue, HashMap, TreeMap [ ] algorithms -- analysis -- https://www.geeksforgeeks.org/design-and-analysis-of-algorithms/
 [ ] count bits
 [ ] Elements of Programming Interviews (EPI) book https://elementsofprogramminginterviews.com/2017/11/27/2017-11-27-buying-epi/
-algorithmic paradigm -- backtracking algorithmic paradigm -- branch and bound algorithmic paradigm -- brute-force search
+algorithm -- efficiency = property of an algorithm which relates to the amount of computational resources used by the algorithm https://en.wikipedia.org/wiki/Algorithmic_efficiency algorithm = finite sequence of mathematically rigorous instructions, typically used to solve a class of specific problems or to perform a computation https://en.wikipedia.org/wiki/Algorithm algorithmic paradigm -- backtracking algorithmic paradigm -- branch and bound algorithmic paradigm -- brute-force search